Low Tyramine Diet

 - Eat cooked foods as soon as possible.
 Do not eat cooked foods after they have been in the refrigerator for more than 24 to 48 hours.

-- Ask your caregiver or dietitian how long you should continue to follow this diet after you stop taking MAOIs.
+- Ask your healthcare provider or dietitian how long you should continue to follow this diet after you stop taking MAOIs.

-- Ask your caregiver if you can drink any alcohol.
+- Ask your healthcare provider if you can drink any alcohol.

 Which foods can I include?

 - All grains, such as bread, cereal, rice, and pasta